gilch/hissp/docs/tutorial.rst

 which can be very useful as inputs to macros, (especially reader macros, which can only take one argument).

-Tuples are different.
-Since they normally represent code, you must quote them to use them as data.

 .. sidebar:: Except for the empty tuple.

    You can quote it if you want, it doesn't change the result::